deepthi81104/Hackameggadon-Dynamite/README.md

 # Hackameggadon-Dynamite
-This is our repository we created it at 11 AM there are twi branches in this repoaitory all the commits will be in the flutterflow branch
+This is our repository we created it at 11 AM there are two branches in this repository all the commits will be in the flutterflow branch